Alonso-del-Arte/algebraics-python/README.md

 Python.

 As I figure out what is idiomatic in Python, I will do a lot of things the way I do them in Java, which might not always be proper Python.
+The most obvious of these pertain to naming conventions.

+Far more importantly, however, the concept of inheritance, even with relatively shallow inheritance hierarchies, is turning out to be more difficult than I expected, such as the differences with abstract classes and the singleton pattern.